 4. Protective Sunscreen

-Before you arrive in Bali, make sure to purchase some protective sunscreen.
-Throughout Bali (and Indonesia – but especially Bali), the locals know tourists need sunscreen for the strong sun rays, so sunscreen is extremely expensive.
+Beforeyou arrive on the island, make sure to purchase some protective sunscreen.
+Throughout Bali (and Indonesia – but especially Bali), the locals know tourists need sunscreen for the brutal sun rays, so sunscreen is extremely expensive.

-Additionally, to protect the ocean and what lies within it, make sure to buy chemical-free sunscreen.
-In many places around the world, sunscreen with oxybenzone is banned.
+Additionally, to protect the ocean and what lies within it, make sure to buy ocean-safe sunscreen.
+In many places around the world, sunscreen with harmful chemicals, like oxybenzone, is banned.

 5. Comfortable (and Cute!)
 Sandals